walterl/uroute/README.md

 * [X] Detect if Uroute is the default browser, and install it as such.
 * [X] Modify URL before opening it in the selected browser.
 * [X] Modify command-line of configured browser launching it.
+* [X] Extract URL from clipboard contents if no URL was specified.
 * [ ] Filter/clean URL before launching browser
   * [ ] Remove tracking parameters
   * [ ] Automatically unshorten short URLs